 Dear xxx

 Events in the last couple of weeks, such as the murder of George Floyd and Black Lives Matter demonstrations, have caused a heightened focus and interest in the topic of the anti-racism across the world and in the UK.
 These events have refreshed enthusiasm for change and in Haringey, 130 people joined a local NEU Zoom meeting to discuss the anti-racist curriculum.
 We believe it is necessary to take this opportunity to provoke meaningful change now in the institutions in which we teach and work.
-To this end we are calling you and our school community to work together in examining our practies and policies.
+To this end we are calling you and our school community to work together in examining our practices and policies.
 In order to identify and address any areas of institutional racism within our school community, we call upon school leadership to conduct a BAME audit at xxx to review all aspects of school life.

 These should include but not be restricted to: